snikket-im/snikket-android/README.md

 ####I get 'delivery failed' on my messages
-If you get delivery failed on images it’s probably because the recipient lost network connectivity during recepiton.
+If you get delivery failed on images it’s probably because the recipient lost network connectivity during reception.
 In that case you can try it again at a later time.

 For text messages the answer to your question is a little bit more complex.
 'delivery failed' on text messages is always something that is being reported by the server.
 The most common reason for this is that the recipient failed to resume a connection.
 When a client loses connectivity for a short time the client usually has a five minute window to pick up that connection again.
 When the client fails to do so because the network connectivity is out for longer than that all messages sent to that client will be returned to the sender resulting in a delivery failed.

-Other less common reasons are that the message you sent didn’t meet some criterias enforced by the server.
+Other less common reasons are that the message you sent didn’t meet some criteria enforced by the server.
 (Too large, too many) Another reason could be that the recipient is offline and the server doesn’t provide offline storage.

 Usually you are able to distinguish between these two groups in the fact that